tylerbisk/netlify/FreasyPrivacy.markdown

 ### Your Consent

-By using FFF, you consent to our privacy policy.
+By using Freasy, you consent to our privacy policy.

 ### Contacting Us

-If you have questions regarding this privacy policy, you may email [FFFSupport@gmail.com](mailto: FFFSupport@gmail.com)
+If you have questions regarding this privacy policy, you may email [FreasyApp@gmail.com](mailto: freasyapp@gmail.com)

 ### Changes to this policy
 v1.0 June 13, 2020
+v2.0 July 25, 2020